 Giving due credit!

-Lisa is a writer, lecturer and genealogist who has over 22 years experience researching family trees.
+Lisa is a writer, lecturer, and genealogist who has over 22 years of experience researching family trees.

 She has written several genealogy books showing how to trace your Polish, Czech or Slovak ancestors.

 Her most inspirational book, Writing Your Family History, has given me many tips that I have used during my research.

 It shows you how to begin your writing project, gives you writing exercises, shows you use apps, and includes many tips, tools, and tricks that you can use.

 Before I do begin to help you learn how to write a family history book, let me ask you one simple question.

 Are you writing just for yourself, close family, extended family, or maybe friends?